Welcome to the Cotymog Shed Blog

 We’re sad to see Juno go - times and tastes change and coffee shops seem to be easiest hit.

-Perhaps small businesses will get a fillip in the new budget…
+Perhaps small businesses will get a fillip in the next budget…

 It would be really good to hear about your similar loves/experiences, so please leave comments on the blog content as well as on my gallery pages.